Federal regulations require that the IRB review anything that a potential participant might see or hear related to the research study.

 Anonymity of information collected from research participants means that either the project does not collect identifying information of individual subjects, or the project cannot link individual responses with participants’ identities.

 Study codes may be used on data collection instruments in place of identifying information to protect participant responses and data.
 Also, in the event that a data document is lost, stolen, etc. having the data protected by a study ID will prevent anyone who may view the data from determining the participant's identity.
-On a separate document / file type each participant's name along with their unique study ID (ex: 001).
+On a separate document or file, type each participant's name along with their unique study ID (ex: 001).
 Store this document separately from data documents.

 Examples of Identifying Information: